Nextiles/documentation/software/sdk/0.1.0/README.md

 - Your preferred method to identify a device

 **RETURN**
-- Optional Measurement (Link to measurement), because there may have been no data streamed as of yet.
+- Optional [Measurement](#measurement-class), because there may have been no data streamed as of yet.

 **DESCRIPTION** <br>
 Get the most recent data that has been streamed for a particular device and metric.